4 Exploratory Data Analysis

 4.4 Exploring Categorical Features

-Categorical features group observations into distinct classes and often capture key demographic or behavioral characteristics.
-In the churn dataset, such features include gender, education, marital, card_category, and the outcome variable churn.
-Examining how these features are distributed, and how they relate to customer churn, provides an initial understanding of customer retention and disengagement.
+Categorical features group observations into distinct classes and often capture demographic, socioeconomic, product-related, or behavioral characteristics.
+In the churn dataset, such features include gender, marital, education, income, card_category, and the outcome variable churn.
+Exploring categorical features helps us understand how observations are distributed across groups and whether churn rates appear to differ between these groups.

-We begin by examining the distribution of the target feature churn, which indicates whether a customer has closed a credit card account.
-Understanding this distribution is important for assessing class balance, a factor that influences both model training and the interpretation of predictive performance.
-The bar plot and pie chart below summarize the proportion of customers who churned:
+We begin by examining the distribution of the target feature churn, which indicates whether a customer has closed their credit card account.
+Understanding this distribution allows us to assess class balance, an important issue for both exploratory interpretation and later predictive modeling.
+The bar plot below shows the number of customers in each churn category, with percentage labels added to indicate the relative size of each group:

 library(ggplot2)